quicwg/base-drafts/draft-ietf-quic-tls.md

 only appear in the 0-RTT and 1-RTT encryption levels

 - CRYPTO_HS frames MAY appear in packets of any encryption level.
-- CONNECTION_CLOSE and CRYPTO_CLOSE MAY appear in packets of any encryption level other than 0-RTT.
+- CONNECTION_CLOSE MAY appear in packets of any encryption level other than 0-RTT.
 - PADDING and PING frames MAY appear in packets of any encryption level.
 - ACK frames MAY appear in packets of any encryption level other than 0-RTT, but can only acknowledge packets which appeared in that